-A few weeks ago I ordered a Banana Pi board from http://www.pidirect.org/products/banana-pi-0 who appear to be based in Ireland.
+A few weeks ago I ordered a Banana Pi board from http://www.pidirect.org/products/banana-pi-0 which appears to be based in Ireland.
 The board arrived a couple of weeks later and after initially trying it with one of the test images from the lemaker.org site I couldn’t get it to boot so it went back on the shelf again!

-Tonight I tried with a new Raspbian image from http://www.lemaker.org/resources/9-38/image_files.html and the Banana Pi booted and had a SSH console running on the network.
+Tonight I tried with a new Raspbian image from http://www.lemaker.org/resources/9-38/image_files.html and the Banana Pi booted and had an SSH console running on the network.